What is open data?

 We are required to publish details of how we have spent any surplus on our parking account.
 You can find this information on our parking enforcement webpage

 We are required to publish the number of marked out controlled on and off-street parking spaces, or an estimate of the number of spaces where controlled parking is not marked.
-Information on parking spaces can be found here.
+Information on parking spaces can be found on Find a car park page.

 Organisation and salary information